Search Results

 Seizures have been associated with the use of Zevtera.
 Seizures occurred most commonly in patients with pre-existing CNS/seizure disorders during treatment with Zevtera.
 Therefore caution is advised when treating these patients.

 Antibacterial agent-associated colitis and pseudomembranous colitis have been reported with the use of Zevtera and may range in severity from mild to life-threatening.
 This diagnosis should be considered in patients with diarrhoea during or subsequent to the administration of Zevtera (see section 4.8).
-Discontinuation of therapy with Zevtera and t the administration of specific treatment for Clostridium difficile should be considered.
+Discontinuation of therapy with Zevtera and the administration of specific treatment for Clostridioides difficile should be considered.
 Medicinal products that inhibit peristalsis should not be given.

 Superinfection with non-susceptible organisms